hgrafa/hgrafa/README.md

  * 🌎 I'm based in Fortaleza, Brazil, and was born in Rio de Janeiro, Brazil
  * 🌱 I'm a programmer since I was 15 focused on competitive programming
+ * 🏆 300+ junior and mid-level developers boosted, and inspiring even more
- * 🧠 My favorite study fields are distributed systems and data strutuctures
+ * 🧠 Currently studying about advanced distributed systems
  * 🎸 I'm also a drummer and guitarist, learning new languages (in music and code)
- * 🏆 300+ junior and mid-level developers boosted, and inspiring even more
  * 🤝 I'm open to collaborating on projects that have a high impact in peoples lives

   <!--* ### Curent projects -->